monty5811/apostello/docs/getting_started.rst

   * *Optional:* delete the admin user you created with `createsuperuser`
 * Log out of the admin panel and return the normal site
 * Log in with your user account again
+* TODO add Twilio instructions
 * Now you can continue to set up apostello: import contacts, start sending messages, publicise your number, etc
+* Any future users will be able to use the sign up page.
+If you do not whitelist any domains, you will need to approve new users before they can do anything

 Google Authentication